Electrical energy in Kosovo: Electricity generation

+Conventional Sources

 Coal plants

 Lignite exploitation in Kosovo started in 1922.
 New mines were opened to satisfy the needs by increasing generation capacities.
 Kosovo Energetic Corporation (KEK) is a public company, which owns and operates with generation assets of electric energy.

-The greatest part of generation capacities of Kosovo are the two power plants: Kosova A and Kosova B.

-The capacities of the two power plants are lower than the installation parameters level, because of the outdated system and lack of maintenance during the last decade of the 20th century.
+The greatest part of generation capacities of Kosovo are the two power plants: Kosova A and Kosova B. The capacities of the two power plants are lower than the installation parameters level, because of the outdated system and lack of maintenance during the last decade of the 20th century.
 The first unit of Kosova A power plant started working in 1962 with a power of generation 65 MW.
 The last unit A5 was built in 1975.
 A1 and A2 units are out of function and they are planned to be decommissioned.
 A3, A4 and A5 units are still in function.
 Kosova B power plant is composed of two units.
-The first unit was built in 1983 with a capacity of 340MW, while the second unit was built in 1984 with the same power of generation.
+The first unit was built in 1983 with a capacity of 340 MW, while the second unit was built in 1984 with the same power of generation.
 The conditions in Kosova B power plant have improved after recent investments.

-The power plants and coal mines are located in Kastriot (Obilić),only 3 km away from the borders of the municipality of Prishtina.
+The power plants and coal mines are located in Kastriot.
 Technical and commercial losses and the conditions of the power plants together with the high debts have brought KEK in a difficult financial situation.

+Renewable Sources

-Hydro power
+Hydro

-The only major power station outside of KEK is Ujmani (Gazivoda) hydroelectric power plant which is administrated by the Hydro-economic Enterprise "Iber-Lepenc".
-Hydroelectric power generation is mainly provided by Ujmani power station with a capacity of 70MW.
+The only major power station outside of KEK is Ujmani hydroelectric power plant which is administrated by the Hydro-economic Enterprise "Iber-Lepenc".
+Hydroelectric power generation is mainly provided by Ujmani power station with a capacity of 70 MW.
 In the past, Kosovo has had four functional hydroelectric power plants.
 After the 1999 war they stopped working, but they have been rehabilitated in the recent years.